bnb-chain/greenfield-docs/docs/tutorials/access-control/cross-chain.md

 ---
-title: Advanced Access Control Part1
+title: Cross Chain Access Control by SDK
 order: 3
 ---

-# Advanced Access Control Part1
+# Cross Chain Access Control by SDK

 In this tutorial we’ll use the go-SDK library to transfer control over objects to the smart contract on BSC and allowing on-chain management.
 Object mirroring enables greater flexibility and control over decentralized storage on BNB Greenfield to all dApps on BSC.
 It leverages the capabilities of the BSC and its smart contract functionality to provide enhanced functionality and interoperability between the two platforms.